joshbegley/nyt-latest/README.md

 `Six Missouri Valley Conference representatives earned bids, including all four teams from the Dakotas.`\
 https://nytimes.com/athletic/6830912/2025/11/23/fcs-playoffs-bracket-seeds-schedule/

-**Mike Norvell will return to Florida State for 2026 season: Sources**\
+**Florida State's Mike Norvell will return for 2026 season**\
-`Florida State is two days removed from a 21-11 loss at NC State dropped the Seminoles to 5-6 this season. `\
+`Florida State is two days removed from a 21-11 loss at NC State that dropped the Seminoles to 5-6 this season. `\
 https://nytimes.com/athletic/6729986/2025/11/23/mike-norvell-2026-return-florida-state-coach/

 **Trump Calls Ukraine Ungrateful, Again, for U.S. Support in War With Russia**\